hite77/advent_2021_rust/README.md

 cargo test --> runs tests

-cargo new minigrep --> create a project
+Example .. cargo new minigrep --> create a project

-adding to main..... but then refactoring
+For day1
+cargo new day1 --> this creates the day1 folder, and src folder with main.rs

+Added file lib.rs to put more of the tested code with main calling it.